TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 Configuring CNAPI to allow headnode provisioning and over-provisioning (allow a minute to propagate)
 ```

+### Setup Fabrics

+Fabrics are not required to run CoaL.
+If you need to setup fabrics for
+development purposes you can refer to [Set up fabrics in CoaL](./coal-post-setup-fabrics.md)

 # Update CoaL

 ## Set Channel